Grade 7 Science and Engineering

 ENGINEERING: Engineering will be taught throughout the school year.
 Engineering projects will relate to the science that is being taught at that time.

 Amount of Homework

-Homework makes up 15% of the term grade.
+Homework makes up about 15% of the term grade depending on the term.
 Each homework assignment is worth 10 pts.
 Full credit is awarded if all of the HW expectations are met.
 If any of the expectations are not met, the HW grade will be a 7.
-If a significant portion of expectations are not met, the grade will be a 0 or 5.
+If a significant portion of expectations is not met, the grade will be a 0 or 5.
 Homework assignments that are graded a 0 or 5 can be brought up to a 7.
-Late or revised homework that is over one week old must be emailed to the teacher.
-No late homework will be accepted one week after the unit test.
+Late or revised homework that is over one week old will not be accepted.

 For more information on the homework policy, including homework expectations, please see my Homework page.

 In grade 7 science, there are three grading categories on the report card: Achievement, Effort, and Citizenship.